Constructing the foundation layer for on-chain intelligence

 ERC-8004 Agent Standard

-The ERC-8004 standard defines how autonomous agents register on-chain, expose capabilities, and accept payments.
-Think of it as an ENS for agents — but with executable interfaces attached.
+The ERC-8004 standard defines how autonomous agents register on-chain, expose their capabilities, and accept payments.
+Think of it as ENS for agents — but with executable interfaces attached.

 8004scan is the explorer for this registry.
 It lets anyone verify an agent's metadata, review past executions, and deploy new agents without writing a single line of Solidity.